Skip to content

 Why This Matters

-Height and width are two of six dimensions our calculator can check for every state on your route.
-Length, weight, and overhangs all have their own state-by-state thresholds, and each one can independently trigger permits, escorts, and travel restrictions.
+Height, width, and length are three of the six dimensions our calculator checks for every state on your route.
+Weight and overhangs have their own state-by-state thresholds too, and each one can independently trigger permits, escorts, and travel restrictions.

 Height and width data sourced from current state DOT regulations for the Interstate (National Network).
 Individual state rules may differ on non-Interstate roads.